ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab02.md

 0.0
 ```

+You might find that your imlementation returns values that are *almost* correct, e.g. 0.000000000000000000001 for 0.0 or something similar.
+This is due to imprecision in the way Python represents floating point numbers and is completely normal.
+You should consider your results correct if they "very close" to the expected results.

 *Option 2: write tests in a main method*
 The second option for writing test cases is to write a special method, called a main method, that will be automatically run when you load your code into the interpreter using F5.
 Add the following code to your `wageCalculator.py` file, below the code for your `convertWageMtoW` method: